Keep Learning Alive in the Old Dominion This Summer

 Research shows that children who read for pleasure in the summer do better and forget less when they go back to school.
 And it's not just in reading.
 Kids who don't read over the summer can slide backward in all subject areas.
 This means the summer months and other breaks from school offer great opportunities for families and caregivers to help improve reading and writing.

-Dig Into Reading – Contact your local public library to find out more about the Library of Virginia’s summer reading program.
+Read to the Rhythm! – Contact your local public library to find out more about the Library of Virginia’s summer reading program.
 A list of public libraries in Virginia is available.